- Python Basics

 Here is its sample output:

 Now the program given below shows how to add multiple elements to a set.
-The size of element and element itself are all must be entered by user at run-time like shown in the program and its sample run given below:
+The user must enter the element's size and the element itself at run-time, as shown in the program and sample run below:

 myset = {1, 2, 3} print("-------Original Set-------") print(myset) print("\nHow many elements to add in the set ?") tot = int(input()) print("Enter", tot, "elements:") for i in range(tot): val = input() myset.add(val) print("\n--------New Set-----------") print(myset)

-Note - You're seeing the entered element is added as string data type, because while receiving the input using input() method, we've not used int() method to convert the input value to integer type.
-That is, anything received using input() gets treated as string type, by default.
+Note: You're seeing the entered element added as a string data type because, while receiving the input using the input() method, we haven't used the int() method to convert the input value to an integer type.
+That is, anything received using input() gets treated as a string type by default.

-Along with addition of new items to the set, we can also add the whole one set to another set.
-To do this job, the update() method helps to join two sets like shown in the program given below:
+Along with the addition of new items to the set, we can also add the whole set to another set.
+To do this job, the update() method helps to join two sets, as shown in the program given below:

 first_sem_marks = {89, 87, 94} print(first_sem_marks) second_sem_marks = {90, 93, 70} first_sem_marks.update(second_sem_marks) print(first_sem_marks)